-Government Finance Officers Association - 12th Award of Excellence in Financial Reporting (2022)
+Government Finance Officers Association - 13th Award of Excellence in Financial Reporting (2023)

-The Port was awarded the Government Finance Officers Association of the United States and Canada's (GFOA) Certificate of Achievement for Excellence in Financial Reporting for its 2021 Annual Comprehensive Financial Report (ACFR).
+Government Finance Officers Association - 13th Award of Excellence in Financial Reporting (2023) The Port was awarded the Government Finance Officers Association of the United States and Canada's (GFOA) Certificate of Achievement for Excellence in Financial Reporting for its 2022 Annual Comprehensive Financial Report (ACFR).
 To be awarded a Certificate of Achievement, a governmental unit must publish an easily readable and efficiently organized ACFR.
 The report must satisfy both generally accepted accounting principles and applicable legal requirements.

-This is the thirteenth year that the Port is submitted its Annual Comprehensive Financial Report (ACFR) for the Government Finance Officers Association of the United States and Canada's (GFOA) Certificate of Achievement for Excellence in Financial Reporting.
+This is the fourteenth year that the Port is submitted its Annual Comprehensive Financial Report (ACFR) for the Government Finance Officers Association of the United States and Canada's (GFOA) Certificate of Achievement for Excellence in Financial Reporting.
 A Certificate of Achievement is valid for a period of one year.
-We believe that this ACFR meets the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for 2022.
+We believe that this ACFR meets the Certificate of Achievement Program's requirements and we are submitting it to the GFOA to determine its eligibility for 2023.
 Preparation of this report was accomplished by the combined efforts of the Port's Management Team.
 We appreciate the dedicated efforts and professionalism that these staff members contribute to the Port.
 We would also like to thank the members of the Board of Harbor Commissioners for their continued support in planning and implementation of the Oxnard Harbor District Port's fiscal policies.